shawngraham/presentations/cl/cl.md

 - documents have a distribution over topics
 - since we don't know the number of topics, we guess
 - the model uses that guess to estimate the probabilities
-- you can end up with a model and estimated likelihood that its a good model
+- you can end up with a model, and estimated likelihood that it's a good model

 [you could do worse than to look at the Wikipedia page on LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation)